Tomawock/Climb_Training_Laravel/README.md

 cp .env.example .env
 ```

+Create a new DB inside your PhpMyAdmin.
+Create a new User for the connection.

 Change the following fields in the .env file: ``DB_DATABASE=dbname`` ``DB_USERNAME=dbuser`` ``DB_PASSWORD=dbpassword``.

 ```bash
 php artisan key:generate
 php artisan config:clear
 ```

-Initialize DB in local and create instaces inside with faker
+Initialize DB in local and create instances inside with faker

 ```bash
  php artisan migrate